 The bullet struck Bowman in the stomach, and she was rushed to a nearby hospital to undergo emergency surgery.
 She survived the serious injuries, but her family says she still suffers from anxiety and will require medical and psychological support throughout the rest of her life.

-Grounds for Personal Injury Lawsuit
+Personal Injury Lawsuit Against Educational Institutions

 Bowman’s parents reportedly filed a lawsuit against the school district shortly after the incident occurred, alleging that they failed to do enough to protect the safety of the students they were responsible for.
 According to news reports, seven of the 21 students in the class had overheard the boy talking about bringing a gun to school, reportedly because he had been bullied by other students.

 Judge accepts $1.2 million settlement to Bowman family.
 Judge Leila Mills hopes Amina/family feel some justice/closure.— Drew Mikkelsen (@drewmikk) August 1, 2014

 “School should be the safest place, other than a child’s home,” said Amina’s father, John Bowman.
 “Unfortunately it’s not.”

 In response to the settlement being announced, the girl’s parents said that no amount of money will make up for the pain suffered by the family, but that they were relieved Amina would have the support she needs to recover from the incident.

 The parents also added they hoped that the lawsuit would make the school evaluate its procedures for handling the issue of kids responding to bullying with weapons.
 Perplexingly, however, a school district spokesperson reportedly told KING5 that “no policies were changed as a result of the shooting.”